Frequently Asked Questions About the

 Euthanasia is considered one of the most important procedures offered to animal patients.
-It is imperative everything go well, to proceed as expected, and everyone present feel safe and supported.
+In fact, it's considered the second most common procedure in veterinary medicine.
+We all want everything go well, to proceed as expected, and everyone present feel safe and supported.
 Companion animals hold a special place in the hearts of their caregivers.
-It is the mission of the CAETA to help every veterinarian and veterinary team member gain the required skills to make every euthanasia peaceful and memorable.
+It is CAETA's mission to help every veterinarian and veterinary team member gain the technical skills to make each euthanasia appointment peaceful and memorable.
 We want to reduce challenging appointments and help veterinary teams find balance and harmony.
 And for those non-veterinary professionals coming to learn with us, they will complete the program with a much larger appreciation of euthanasia best practices.

-Our programs are currently taught multiple times a year in the US, but will soon be offered across the world.
-CAETA is currently aligning with VMX in Orlando, Florida, WVC in Las Vegas, NV, and other national and international veterinary conferences.
-Please see the Upcoming Courses link for more information on dates and locations.
+Our Master programs are currently taught multiple times a year in the US, and in various countries around the world.
+Please see the Master Programs link for more information on dates and locations.

-Course fees include 10 hours of continuing education for veterinarians and technicians (although the course is open to everyone), all written materials including a euthanasia book, certificate of completion, seal, ongoing access to our CAETA online library, and meals.
+Course fees include 10 hours of continuing education for veterinarians and technicians (the course is open to everyone), all proceedings, a certificate of completion, marketing seal of excellence, and ongoing access to our CAETA online library.
+For those traveling to our live master programs, meals are provided along with great networking opportunities.
 Travel and lodging will need to be covered by students.
 After registering for your course, visit our student information page for more information.

 There are many ways to add value into your veterinary services using our educational content.
 Here are some ways to open dialogue with your employers: